 Humanity will never emancipate itself from its cosmic Stone Age if we

-doctrinal systems from which it struggles to exorcise itself.
-And the academic
+from which it struggles to exorcise itself.
+And the academic gatekeepers,

-gatekeepers, haloed in displayed vanity, never miss an opportunity to ridicule
+haloed in their displayed vanity, never miss an opportunity to ridicule

 anything that does not originate from their field of possibilities.
 Such a